-Brad Soderberg is in his seventh season with the Virginia men’s basketball program and first as director of scouting.
+Brad Soderberg is in his eighth season with the Virginia men’s basketball program and second as director of scouting.
 Soderberg served as an assistant coach his first six seasons with the Cavaliers.
 Soderberg arrived at Virginia after serving as head coach of Lindenwood University for six seasons from 2009-15.

 Soderberg also served as head coach at Saint Louis (2002-07), South Dakota State (1993-95) and Loras College (1988-93).
 He has posted a 338-204 career record in 19 seasons as a collegiate head coach.